looker-open-source/sdk-codegen/README.md

 yarn run
 ```

-to see the list of all scripts that can be run.
+to see the list of all scripts that can be run by the code generator.

 ## API Troubleshooting